CrypticButter/snoop/README.md

   ...)
 ```

+The disadvantage of this syntax is that you are limited to considering each argument
+individually; You cannot validate the relationship between arguments.

-Note: the inline schemas are validated alongside a schema vector specified before the
+Note that the inline schemas are validated in addition to a schema vector specified
-function body.
+before the function body.
 This will always throw an error:

 ```clojure
 (>defn doom